-

 Christians must choose.
 Are we hired hands of the state, willing to trade our faith for some dollars, or are we the Lord’s hands among those who suffer?

 Giving by itself is morally neutral.
-We need to give rightly so as not to impede the development of values that enable people to get out of poverty and stay out.
-When we understand that the preceding principles of effective compassion are aligned well with a correct understanding of the human person provided in a context that respects faith we see how vital faith is.
-If anything, belief in God helps us be less self-centered!
+We need to give rightly so as not to impede the development of values that enable people to get out and stay out of poverty.
+When we understand that the preceding principles of effective compassion are aligned well with a correct understanding of the human person provided in a context that respects faith, we see how vital faith is.
+If anything, belief in God helps us to be less self-centered!